rscohn2/data-bench/deployments/kubernetes/90monitor/README.md

 ex: `$ ssh -nfT -L 8443:localhost:8443 cluster_master sleep 120d`

-will make localhost:8443 forward to the kubernetes dashboard on the cluster master.
+will make <https://localhost:8443> forward to the kubernetes dashboard on the cluster master.
+Note your browser might need security exception.

 Note: